 Use only one ad above the fold.
 This sounds crazy, but it works: include only one ad at the top of the page that’s visible when the window opens, and make it an image ad.
 This ad will stick out to your readers because it’s the only one and will be much more likely to grab their attention and generate a click than a bunch of ads.
 This is especially true for young blogs; if you have sites that are very static where most of your readers come in from search engines straight into your archives, you can add more ads.

 Blending text ads only works to trick readers.
 If you’re trying to make text ads look like the rest of your site, you’re just seeking to trick readers that come in from search engines.
 If someone accidentally clicks on an ad on your site and goes to some crummy offer that they don’t like, they will think negatively about what you’re doing.
 Many people say “blend” to maximize earnings; I say “don’t blend” unless your site is highly static.

 Don’t interrupt cohesive thoughts with ads.
 If you make it so that a reader has to jump over an ad to continue reading an article you’ve posted, you’re annoying the reader and reducing the positive feelings they’ll have for your site.
 Ads between pieces of content (between posts) have most of the positives of such “in the body” ads, but eliminate most of the negatives.

 The basic rule of thumb is this: don’t annoy your readers, especially early on when you don’t have a lot of readers.
 Hold off on the heavy ads and you’ll do much better in the long run.

-Building a Better Blog for 2007 is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
+Building a Better Blog is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
 Jump ahead to the next essay, Money Doesn’t Matter, or back to the previous one, Inspire Yourself.